Thursday, May 19

 • Oahu

-9. Hawaii can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Hawaii was 100 degrees Fahrenheit in Pahala, on April 27, 1931.
-The coldest temperature ever recorded in Hawaii was 12 degrees Fahrenheit in Mauna Kea Observatory, on May 17, 1979.
+9. Hawaii experiences a wide range of temperatures throughout the year.
+The highest temperature recorded in Hawaii was 100 degrees Fahrenheit, which occurred in Pahala on April 27, 1931.
+In contrast, the lowest temperature ever recorded in Hawaii was 12 degrees Fahrenheit at the Mauna Kea Observatory on May 17, 1979.

 Hawaii worksheet